 Assess Organizational Change Capability

-An organizational change capability assessment process provides a focused inquiry into many dimensions of an organization and its people.
+An organizational change capability assessment process provides a focused inquiry into the many dimensions of an organization and its people.
 The output should be a clear picture and shared understanding of the current situation, employees’ concerns, resistances, and opportunities to leverage change throughout the organization.

-The change assessment process helps the organization to be proactive about their change planning by anticipating difficulties and obstacles, and practicing preventative interventions.
 A systemic change assessment process often uncovers information about an organization that it does not know because the common ways that an organization resists or responds to change are not always obvious to the people — especially the leaders — in the organization.

 4 Common Organizational Blind Spots to Uncover and Understand

-Based upon data form our change management simulation combined with 30+ years on the front lines of changes, these common organizational change blind spots can get in the way of establishing an effective change initiative.
-Change leaders must get to know the organization deeply and thoroughly, and to begin the process of working in partnership with the people in the organization to facilitate effective change.
+Based upon data from our change management simulation combined with 30+ years on the front lines of change, these common organizational change blind spots can get in the way of establishing an effective change initiative.

-The cost of this denial will be difficulties in implementing a change, and unexpected reactions by the organization to the desired new ways.
+The cost of this denial will be difficulties in implementing a change and unexpected reactions by the organization to the desired new ways.

 Change resistance and its sources must be uncovered, understood, and responded to, or they can ruin well planned change initiatives.